JuliaData/DataFrames.jl/docs/src/man/basics.md

 Later in the tutorial we will discuss how to force Julia to show the whole data frame if we wanted so.

-Also observe that DataFrames.jl (unlike Python's Pandas) displays the data type of the column below its name.
+Also observe that DataFrames.jl displays the data type of the column below its name.
 In our case, it is an `Int64`, or `String`.

-Before moving forward let us explain in detail the following code block:
+Let us now explain in detail the following code block:
 ```julia
 german_ref = CSV.read(joinpath(dirname(pathof(DataFrames)),
                                "..", "docs", "src", "assets", "german.csv"),